AndrewSpano/Systems-Programming/Project3/README.md

 - [bin](bin): Contains the executables produced from compilation.
 - [object](object): Contains object files (*.o) produced from compilation.
+- [logiles](logfiles): Will contain the logfiles of the travelMonitorClient and the monitorServer once their execution has finished.
 - [include](include): Contains all the header files for the project.
-It is divided in four sub-directories:
+It is divided in three sub-directories:
     - [data_structures](include/data_structures): Contains Header files for all the data structures used by the system.
-    - [utils](include/utils): Contains Header files for various utility functions/structures.
+    - [utils](include/utils): Contains Header files for various utility functions/structures, including the socket/multithreading variable initializations.
-    - [ipc](include/ipc): Contains Header files of all the functions used for the communication of the travelMonitor and the Monitor-child processes.
+    - [ipc](include/ipc): Contains Header files of all the functions used for the communication of the travelMonitorClient and the monitorServer-children processes.
-    - [signal_handlers](include/singal_handlers): Contains Header files for the functions used to handle signals for the travelMonitor and Monitor modules.
 - [core](core): Contains the core source code of the project.
-It contains two four-directories and two main source files:
+It contains three sub-directories and two main source files:
     - [data_structures](core/data_structures): Contains the implementations of the data structures defined in the correspnding header files.
     - [utils](core/utils): Contains the implementations of all the utility functions.
     - [ipc](core/ipc): Contains the implementations of all the IPC-related functions.
-    - [signal_handlers](core/signal_handlers): Contains the implementations of all the signal-related functions.
-    - [travelMonitor.cc](core/travelMonitor.cc): The main source file for the travelMonitor module.
+    - [travelMonitorClient.cc](core/travelMonitorClient.cc): The main source file for the travelMonitorClient module.
-    - [Monitor.cc](core/Monitor.cc): The main source file for the Monitor module.
+    - [monitorServer.cc](core/monitorServer.cc): The main source file for the monitorServer module.
-- [bash](bash): Contains the [bash script](bash/create_infiles.sh) used to create test datasets.
 <br> </br>